 - Hotel Vouchers and Itinerary in Bhutan

 Dressing in layers is a good idea in Bhutan.
-Some of the places are quite cold through the year while the others like Thimphu are milder.
+Some of the places are quite cold throughout the year while others like Thimphu are milder.
 Punakha and Phuentsholing are considerably warmer.
 A down jacket, gloves, and a winter cap is always a good idea.
 Avoid shorts and sleeveless outfits as in almost all places, you will end up visiting a Buddhist temple or monastery.
 Here you will need to cover your legs and shoulders.

 Trekking shoes or boots will be the most comfortable everywhere for there are little hikes that you will enjoy in Bhutan.
 Of course, they can get a little annoying when you visit the temples as you need to remove them before you get into the main sanctum.

-Sunscreen and mosquito repellants are a definite must.
+Sunscreen and mosquito repellents are a definite must.
 Keep your basic medicines with you.
 If you are prone to motion sickness, you might want to carry a specific one for that as the roads in Bhutan are quite winding.
 At the high passes like Chelela pass, you might face a bit of AMS.
 It might be a good idea to carry Diamox or just head down to the plains asap.

 Currency in Bhutan

 Ngultrum (Nu) is the currency of Bhutan and the value of the same is equal to Indian Rupees.
 In fact, all Indian currency is widely accepted across Bhutan.
 The shops even give you the change back in Indian currency.
 INR 500 and 2000 notes have a limited acceptance but are not completely rejected either.